 Deeds that transfer realty to and from an LLC, which is treated as a partnership for South Carolina income tax purposes, are treated in the same manner under the deed recording fee as deeds that transfer realty to and from a partnership.
-See the section in this publication concerning deeds to and from partnerships.
+See the section in this advisory opinion concerning deed to and from partnerships.

 Deeds that transfer realty to and from an LLC, which is treated as a corporation for South Carolina income tax purposes, are treated in the same manner under the deed recording fee as deeds that transfer realty to and from a corporation.
-See the section in this publication concerning deeds to and from corporations.
+See the section in this advisory opinion concerning deed to and from corporations.

 Deeds that transfer realty to and from a single member LLC ("SMLLC"), which is treated as a corporation for South Carolina income tax purposes, are treated in the same manner under the deed recording fee as deeds that transfer realty to and from a corporation.
-See the section in this publication concerning deed to and from corporations.
+See the section in this advisory opinion concerning deed to and from corporations.